Welcome to the online relationship advice for the troubled souls page of my website.

 There are fears which serve the purpose of our self-preservation.

-What requires expert online counseling / hypnotherapy are the irrational fears - the fears which could be taken out of your system without jeopardizing your safety.
+What requires expert online counseling and hypnotherapy are the irrational fears - the fears which could be taken out of your system without jeopardizing your safety.

 Do you realize that if you are irrationally afraid of loss in the realm of relating to another person, you are afraid of being hit into your pathological structures?